If you look at the best vegan sources of protein, two of the top options are seitan and tofu.

 If you’re not sure, try some.
 The first time I had seitan it gave me fairly significant stomach pain for a few hours.
 However, since then I’ve had 0 issues, so there may be a bit of an adjustment period as well.

-Seitan vs Tofu: Nutrition and Protein Comparison
+Seitan vs Tofu: Macros and Protein

 All seitan will have a different nutritional profile, it depends on the other ingredients in your recipe besides the vital wheat gluten.

 For this comparison, I’ll be looking at the nutritional value of that seitan recipe that I linked to previously, calculated using MyFitnessPal.
 It’s a simple recipe with mostly healthy ingredients.

 All the data in the table below is per 100 calories.